mever-team/FedMed/docs/basics/server.rst

     if __name__ == "__main__":
         serve(server.app, host="127.0.0.1", port=8000)

-.. tip:: You may use flask to test servers, but for security
+.. tip:: You may use flask to test servers, but for production
-    always use an WSGI library or tool for production services.
+    always use an WSGI library or tool.

 Information panel
 -----------------